Han-Gyuseung/5PG/docs/source/start/tutorial/phase_diagram.rst

 Because default of ``-calc`` is `p`, `-calc p` is not essential.

 We provide example files for testing a command `here <https://github.com/Han-Gyuseung/5PG/tree/main/example/thermodynamic>`_.
-The log and phase diagram obtained from the example files is as follows:
+The log messages and phase diagram obtained from the example files is as follows:

 ::